jonathonflorek/pet-shelter-api/README.md

 Express + TypeORM + Postgres

+If you want to play with the API, copy-paste the contents of `pet-shelter.openapi.yaml` into the [Swagger Editor](https://editor.swagger.io/).
+An instance of the API is available here: https://immense-sands-23244.herokuapp.com/

 ## How to develop

 When running locally, the server is launched with environment variables provided in the `/.env` file.
 A sample is provided in `/examples`.
 Tests are run with environment variables in `/test.env` - make sure these point to different databases or the test runner will truncate your debugging database.